MicrosoftDocs/appcenter-docs/docs/transition/unity-sdk-migration.md

 ### Feedback

-This service wont be supported in App Center.
+The feedback service won't be supported in App Center.
+See [HockeyApp feedback](feedback.md).

-## 4. Contact us

-In case you have any questions or feedback related to the SDK migration, please contact us via support by clicking on the blue icon in App Center portal or leaving us a note in the docs itself.